aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 image: featured.jpg
 showBgImage: false
 ---
+>
+> The inspiration comes from "socializing" which we do every day.
+After socializing with people for so many years, I suddenly feel that socializing with a furry unknown creature might be also a good choice.
+>

-I used Auduino to create some work in the past time, but only in some simple ways.
-I'm so happy to learn physical computing, because this is an opportunity to learn this skill systematically.
-At the beginning of this project, I just want to try more Arduino components and use the wonderful resources from this course.
-Additionally, I am so addicted with plush toy and fluffy stuff.
-So the concept of this project was quickly come up with in my head.
+I used Arduino to create some work in the past time, but only in some simple ways.
+I'm so happy to learn physical computing because this is an opportunity to learn this skill systematically.
+At the beginning of this project, I want to try more Arduino components and use the wonderful resources from this course.
+Additionally, I am so addicted to plush toy and fluffy stuff.
+So the concept of this project quickly came up in my head.
 Let me make some soft fluffy robot!

 ![Here is the sketch](sketch2.jpg "Draft")